MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ### Outlook

-To view your app running in Outlook on Windows desktop, launch Outlook and sign in using your dev tenant account.
-Click on the ellipses (**...**) on the side bar.
+To view your app running in Outlook on Windows desktop:

+1. Launch Outlook and sign in using your dev tenant account.
+1. Click on the ellipses (**...**) on the side bar.
 Your sideloaded app title will appear among your installed apps.
+1. Click on your app icon to launch your app in Outlook.

 :::image type="content" source="images/outlook-desktop-more-apps.png" alt-text="Click on the ellipses ('More apps') option on the side bar of Outlook desktop client to see your installed personal tabs":::

-Click on your app icon to launch your app in Outlook.

 ### Outlook on the web

-To view your app in Outlook on the web, visit https://outlook.office.com and sign in using your dev tenant account.
-Click on the ellipses (**...**) on the side bar.
+To view your app in Outlook on the web:

+1. Navigate to https://outlook.office.com and sign in using your dev tenant account.
+1. Click on the ellipses (**...**) on the side bar.
 Your sideloaded app title will appear among your installed apps.
+1. Click on your app icon to launch and preview your app running in Outlook on the web.

 :::image type="content" source="images/outlook-web-more-apps.png" alt-text="Click on the ellipses ('More apps') option on the side bar of outlook.com to see your installed personal tabs":::

-Click on your app icon to launch and preview your app running in Outlook on the web.

 ### Office

-To view your app running in Office on Windows desktop, launch Office and sign in using your dev tenant account.
-Click on the ellipses (**...**) on the side bar.
+To view your app running in Office on Windows desktop:

+1. Launch Office and sign in using your dev tenant account.
+1. Click on the ellipses (**...**) on the side bar.
 Your sideloaded app title will appear among your installed apps.
+1. Click on your app icon to launch your app in Office.

 :::image type="content" source="images/office-desktop-more-apps.png" alt-text="Click on the ellipses ('More apps') option on the side bar of Office desktop client to see your installed personal tabs":::

-Click on your app icon to launch your app in Office.

 ### Office on the web

-To preview your app running in Office on the web, log into office.com with test tenant credentials.
-Click on the ellipses (**...**) on the side bar.
+To preview your app running in Office on the web:

+1. Log into office.com with test tenant credentials.
+1. Click on the ellipses (**...**) on the side bar.
 Your sideloaded app title will appear among your installed apps.
+1. Click on your app icon to launch your app in Office on the web.

 :::image type="content" source="images/office-web-more-apps.png" alt-text="Click on the ellipses ('More apps') option on the side bar of office.com to see your installed personal tabs":::

-Click on your app icon to launch your app in Office on the web.

 ## Next steps